Forestry

 Program goals:

-– Financial innovation and improved framework conditions should provide leverage for the implementation of sustainable forest management, resulting in forests that can conserve biodiversity, act as a carbon sink and supply forest products.
+– Catalyse financial innovation and improved framework conditions that unlock investment in sustainable forest management, enabling forests that can conserve biodiversity, act as a carbon sink and supply forest products.

 Thematic focus: